ldecaro/glue-data-replication/DEPLOYMENT_GUIDE.md

 # AWS Glue Data Replication - Deployment Guide

-This guide covers the complete deployment process for the AWS Glue data replication solution, including fixes for mock connection issues and VPC endpoint configuration.
+This guide covers the complete deployment process for the AWS Glue data replication solution with its new modular architecture, including fixes for mock connection issues and VPC endpoint configuration.

 ## Prerequisites